The Importance of Visiting Aging Loved OnesAssisted Living, Independent Living Communities | September 25, 2014

 4) Keeps aging loved ones socially connected.
 As mentioned above, staying social is vital to improve a senior’s quality of life.
 Keeping socially active can be as beneficial as being physically active!
 A visit helps your loved one’s emotional and physical health and gives them a sense of belonging.

-Visiting aging loved ones not only helps break up the monotony of their daily routines, but also keeps them feeling connected to the world around them.
-Make monthly, or weekly visits if possible, part of your own routine when your loved one has entered an assisted living facility.
+Visiting aging loved ones not only helps break up the routine of their daily activities, but also keeps them feeling connected to the world around them.
+Make monthly, or weekly visits if possible, part of your own routine when your loved one has entered an assisted living community.
 Be sure to spend quality time with them, listen to their concerns and be affectionate.
 Remember that your visit is a reminder of how much you care for them, especially when they have entered this new phase of life.

 For more information about American Senior Communities, please visit www.asccare.com.